Dialog-IF/dialog/readme.txt

 	1b/02:

+		Compiler: previously, constant lists in rule heads were compiled in a way that was very fast at runtime, but could crash if the lists were too large.
+Now, large (> 10 entries) constant lists are compiled the same way as constant lists in rule bodies, which is slower but has no limit on size.

 		Unit test runner: unit.dg has been redesigned.
 Unit tests written against the version from 1b/01 will need to be rewritten along the lines of time-tests.dg and utils-tests.dg in the test/unit